TMT22/HumanOLAT/DATASHEET.md

 8. **Are there recommended data splits (e.g., training, development/validation, testing)?** *(If so, please provide a description of these splits, explaining the rationale behind them.)*

     We recommend withholding some cameras and OLAT illuminations for testing.
-We will provide a script to generate easily readable train and test `.json` in NeRF format.
+We will provide a script to generate easily readable train and test `.json` files in NeRF format.

 9. **Are there any errors, sources of noise, or redundancies in the dataset?** *(If so, please provide a description.)*